 - 2 tablespoons salt

-The night before, soak beans night before with a little apple cider vinegar.
+- The night before, soak beans with a little apple cider vinegar.

-Add cooked beans, browned meat and salt to taste (We use 2 tablespoons) to the pot with the veggies.
+- Add cooked beans, browned meat and salt to taste to the pot with the veggies.
 Simmer for additional 30 minutes.

-Serving options: Top with shredded cheddar cheese, diced avocado, sour cream.
+- Serve with toppings: shredded cheddar cheese, diced avocado, sour cream.
 Crushed organic tortilla chips are also delicious.

 Pin It For Later